iLampard/iLampard.github.io/_posts/2024-04-14-tokenizer.md

 ## Impact of Language on Tokenization

 Text written in English will almost always result in less tokens than the equivalent text in non-English languages.
-Most western languages, using the Latin alphabet, typically tokenize around words and punctuation.
+Most western languages, using the Latin alphabet, typically tokenize around words and punctuations.
 In contrast, logographic systems like Chinese often treat each character as a distinct token, leading to higher token counts.

 ### GPT-2 Tokenizer: English vs Chinese vs Python Code